Step 2 – Make a decision

 - Does the student’s learning program have flexibility to accommodate therapy during school hours?

 - Does the school have available space to accommodate the therapy?

-- Can the NDIS funded therapist and the school work together to share information and support the student to meet their goals?
+- Can the NDIS funded therapist and the school collaborate to share information and support the student to meet their goals?

-- How will school supports and reasonable adjustments all continue regardless of the decision made?
+- Will school supports and reasonable adjustments continue regardless of the decision made?

 Charter of Human Rights

 - Has consideration been given to relevant human rights in assessing and deciding the request?

 - Has school council been consulted regarding a licence for NDIS funded therapy being delivered to students on school grounds either in person or virtually?

 - Has the school’s Child Safe Standards Risk Register been updated accordingly?